-In addition to providing electricity to residential and business customers, Trustpower operates 38 hydro power stations across 19 hydroelectric power schemes in New Zealand, with it also having one diesel power station, which it states is occasionally used for transmission support.
+In addition to providing electricity to 270,000 residential and business customers nationwide, Trustpower operates 38 hydro power stations across 19 hydroelectric power schemes in New Zealand.

 What’s on offer from Trustpower?

-Consumers interested in Trustpower electricity plans can search for available offers by entering their address via its website, which will bring up the applicable plans and rates.
+Consumers interested in Trustpower electricity can search for available plans by entering their address via its website, which will bring up the applicable rates.

-For consumers seeking further information on Trustpower’s offers, a range of information is available via its website’s FAQs page, with consumers also able to search for specific topics via its website search engine.
+For consumers seeking further information on Trustpower’s offers, a range of information is available via its website’s FAQs page.
+You are also able to search for specific topics via its website search engine.

-Consumers can get in contact with Trustpower by phone, with Trustpower also providing a live chat function via its website, while written enquiries can also be submitted via its website.
-Trustpower is additionally active on social media websites Facebook and Twitter.
+Consumers can get in contact with Trustpower by phone.
+Trustpower provides a live chat function via its website, while written enquiries can also be submitted via its website.
+Trustpower is active on social media websites Facebook and Twitter, too.

-Via Trustpower’s online account service customers can access services including:
+Online accounts can be accessed via the Trustpower website or app.
+Via Trustpower’s online account service, customers can access services including:

 - View and pay their bill online

 - Choose the due date for payments each month